Saturday, December 15th, 2018

 To register for this workshop, please submit short answers to this questionnaire.
 Space is limited - early submission is recommended!

 Video recording of the workshop will be done by Nate Harrison and Richard Lehun, with support from Camel Collective.
+The event will be live-streamed here from 3-6pm.

 In 1976 a series of exchanges between the members of the editorial board of the art journal The Fox were published as “The Lumpen-Headache,” edited by Peter Benchley.
 Some would say these transcripts from their last meetings charted the breakdown of the New York section of the trans-Atlantic artist collective, Art & Language.
 The Fox (1975–1976) was a polemical publication — part art magazine, part trade journal, part artist book.
 The exchanges we will be re-creating were published in the third and final issue of the journal.
 These meetings—or “struggle sessions” as they called them—were devoted to the question of the collective unity, the ideological “position” of the collective, the role of feminism within critical artistic practice, and the question of individual agency within a collective project.
 A more robust historical background will be provided as part of the workshop.